ttbyun1485/NEPv-interactive-explorer/README.md

 https://ttbyun1485.github.io/NEPv-interactive-explorer/

 ## Local Setup
-To run this project on your machine, simply open the index.html file.
+To run this project on your machine, simply click the link in live demo.
+No installation is required.

 ## Design Choices
 - Interactive game: Users can choose any vectors using the sliders for x and y.
 The tool allows the user to actively look for the solution and observe the pattern.